tech-sketch/SeqAL/docs/index.md

 ```

 First, we should provide the 4 files to SeqAL.
 The 3 labeled datasets (seed data, valid data, test data) and 1 unlabeled dataset (data pool).
-If you want to use the [existing dataset](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_6_CORPUS.md) included in Flair, you can load if by call `flair.datasets`.
+If you want to use the [existing dataset](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_6_CORPUS.md) included in Flair, you can follow the [data_preparation](../notebooks/data_preparation.ipynb) notebook.
 Then you only need to provide the unlabeled dataset.

 If the annotation tool if the only interface that the user can interactive, the annotation tool should transfer the 4 files to SeqAL.

+We provide the script in `examples/active_learning_cycle_annotation_mode.py` and the notebook to explain in detail: [active_learning_cycle_annotation_mode](../notebooks/active_learning_cycle_annotation_mode.ipynb)